lshiwjx/2s-AGCN/README.md

 # 2s-AGCN
 Two-Stream Adaptive Graph Convolutional Networks for Skeleton-Based Action Recognition in CVPR19

+# Note

+PyTorch version should be 0.3!
+For PyTorch0.4 or higher, the codes need to be modified.

 # Data Preparation

  - Download the raw data from [NTU-RGB+D](https://github.com/shahroudy/NTURGB-D) and [Skeleton-Kinetics](https://github.com/yysijie/st-gcn).
 Then put them under the data directory: